 Electronic newsletters are sent quarterly to mailing list subscribers who opt-in for district updates.
 Subscribers can also opt to receive emails for volunteer opportunities and board meeting notices.
-A summary of newsletter distribution is provided below.
+Due to staff turnover, spring and summer newsletters were not distributed.
+A summary of fall and winter newsletter is provided below.